palladian/palladian/src/site/markdown/TextClassifier.md

 optimizer.setScorers(new BayesScorer(LAPLACE, COMPLEMENT));

 // run optimization with all (feature setting, pruning, scorer) combinations using the
-// given training and test data, and write results to optimizationResult.csv file optimizer.runOptimization(train, validate, "optimizationResult.csv");
+// given training and validation data, and write results to optimizationResult.csv file optimizer.runOptimization(train, validate, "optimizationResult.csv");
 ```